OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/20 October 2005.md

 ## Cosmic Structure & Densities

-- Forces at **4D** can add, subtract, or battle with energies, influencing 3D dynamics.
 - **4D battles** manifest as weather events.
 - The veil is thinning, making such bleedthroughs more apparent.